| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 model |

-frame that lists the estimates of pseudoF for simH0
+$Results, a data frame that lists the estimates of pseudoF for

 Edlin Guerra-Castro ([email protected]), Arturo Sanchez-Porras